Sunny HundalHello! I live in London and this is a collection of my work.

 My work at Kingston involves digital journalism: teaching web programming and technologies to leverage journalism further on the internet.

 My focus is on how to use social media and web technologies to take journalism further.

 Blogging and previous projects2008 - 2013: I ran the UK's most popular left-of-centre political blog: Liberal Conspiracy, which averaged over 100,000 unique readers a month.
 It was shut down in October 2013.

 I was voted Guardian blogger of the year in 2006, and Editorial Intelligence blogger of the year in 2011.

-2003: I launched an online magazine called AiM, reporting on the ethnic media industry and minorities in the national media.
+2003 - 2008: I was editor of Asian in Media, an online magazine reporting on the ethnic media industry and minorities in the national media.
 The magazine became an authoritative source of news and I was frequently invited to comment on national media.
 I broke prominent stories, organised networking events and campaigned for more diversity in the media.
 As editor I was also invited to make submissions to the BBC's Charter Renewal process and speak at conferences across Europe.
 The site had a huge email list and I sustained myself through revenue generated from the website.